 The second graph shows industrial production since 1967.

-Industrial production increased in September to 97.0.
-This is 16% above the recession low, but still 3.7% below the pre-recession peak.
+Industrial production increased in August to 108.2.
+This is 24% above the recession low, and 3% above the pre-recession peak.

 The increase in industrial production was at the consensus forecast - however July was revised down, and capacity utilization was below consensus.